heimskr/game3/doc/Protocol.md

 	- `i32` Viewport width
 	- `i32` Viewport height

+68. **Set Firing**: tells the server that the client is or isn't holding down the mouse on the world.

+	- `bool` Firing

 # Message Format

 All values are little endian.
 Strings are not null-terminated.